o1-labs/rfcs/xxxx-gpu-msm.md

 from scratch of the basic cryptographic building blocks.
 There are already some unit tests and some tests using formal verification, but the formal verification tests take a while to run a probably can't cover all cases.
+At the end we should have a benchmark comparing cpu and gpu implementations.

 ## Drawbacks

 - There is the possibility of something outside of our control not working, like the nvidia Vulkan drivers when I tried to use Vulkan instead of wgpu.
-- There could be no significative gains, the Vulkan implementations was able to run ~3 times faster than multithreaded arkworks MSM and ~10 times faster than single threaded arkworks while using integrated graphics.
+- There could be no significant gains, the Vulkan implementations was able to run ~3 times faster than multithreaded arkworks MSM and ~10 times faster than single threaded arkworks while using integrated graphics.
   The move to WGSL should reduce the performance of arithmetic about 4 times, but we can probably expect